WARNING: The following article contains spoilers for RWBY

 It’s also great seeing how all the heroes work alongside each other.
 Fights with a lot of characters involved run the risk of becoming messy and confusing, but not only is it always clear what’s going on, everybody contributes in some way and gets a cool moment.
 Ren scaling the robot like it’s Shadow of the Colossus, teaming up with Qrow to destroy the shield generator, Jaune using his Aura to save Nora and tank a hit from the robot, Ruby and Weiss collaborating throughout the whole thing – it’s just a fun fight to watch.
 Plus, the accompanying music is a banger.

 And then there’s the big conclusion, where the team actually come close to losing the fight.
 They did a good job scrambling together a new plan to deal with Cordovin but, in the end, the robot’s sheer firepower overwhelms them.
 Oscar comes up with the idea to shoot the missile launchers but that fails thanks to Cordovin’s quick reactions.
 It looks like all Ruby can do is try and talk her down.
-And when that doesn’t work, she zooms inside the big cannon and, with a single shot from her sniper rifle, causes the thing to kind of implode and makes the robot inoperable.
+And when that doesn’t work, she zooms inside the big cannon and, with a single shot from her sniper rifle, causes the thing to kind of implode and make the robot inoperable.
 The music for that scene in particular is amazing; it might just be one of my new favourite moments.

 It may not be among the show’s greatest fight scenes, but it’s still an entertaining and well-paced one that also serves as a good contrast to the volume’s other major climactic battle.